GerardWassink/elevator.py/README.md

 	* the creation of a queue mechanism
 * atexit, used for
 	* registering a routine that is executed at program end
-* logging, used for
+* curses
-	* giving messages thoughout the program
+* os for interaction with the system
+* gawterm, using curses for
+	* creating a windowed screen to streamline output better
 * pigpio, used for
 	* controlling the input switches
 		* callback interrupt routines